ZigzagAwaka/RandomMoonFX/zigzag.randommoonfx/README.md

 - Configurable time for the routing animation, other than the default values
 - A config to make moons only be chosen once, will reset if every moons have been visited (false by default)
 - Configurable moons blacklist to prevent specific moons to be chosen randomly
+- An option to select one of your installed Company Moons (vanilla or modded) as the one routed to on the last day, OR have all your Company Moons randomized between them all
 - Synchronize the chosen moon info on the ship's monitor
 - Removes the 'Halt!' warning on the last day when auto routing to the Company Building
-- Prevent the random selection of Gordion before the last day of the quota
+- Prevent the random selection of Company Moons before the last day of the quota
 - Prevent the random selection of Liquidation since the moon is disabled in vanilla (fixed a softlock)
 - A config to have all moons free even if you disable random moons
 - Updated to the latest version of the game and compatible with LLL to avoid any desync between players